Essentials for good health

 - Increased risk for cancer.
 D-vitamin protects against cancers in a/o colon, breast, lung, pancreatic, ovarian, prostate.

-- Buildup of calcium in blood vessels together with vitamin K2.
+- Buildup of calcium in blood vessels if not taken together with vitamin K2 which promotes the uptake of the circulating calcium into the bones.

 - Hypertension.
 Deficiency increases renin, that causes hypertension (see footnote)